Source: Labour Force Survey, Q4

 This briefing provides an overview of the number, population share, geographic distribution and citizenship of migrants in the UK.

-- Between 1993 and 2011 the foreign-born population in the UK almost doubled from 3.8 million to around 7.0 million.
-During the same period, the number of foreign citizens increased from nearly 2 million to 4.5 million.
+- Between 1993 and 2014 the foreign-born population in the UK more than doubled from 3.8 million to around 8.3 million.
+During the same period, the number of foreign citizens increased from nearly 2 million to more than 5 million.

 - India is the most common country of birth among the foreign-born, but Poland tops the list of foreign citizens in the UK.